 While physical withdrawal can be terribly uncomfortable, the risk of relapse is especially high during protracted withdrawal as emotional unrest tends to predominate during this phase.
 Symptoms to watch out for include:

 If you or someone you love is addicted to an amphetamine, don’t let fear of withdrawal prevent you from getting sober.
 Many treatment options are available to assist you in your recovery efforts.
-For immediate help in finding and choosing a treatment program that can assist you with your withdrawal fight, call 800-768-8728.
+For immediate help in finding and choosing a treatment program that can assist you with your withdrawal fight, get help today at 800-816-1059(Who Answers?).